raks0009/raks0009.github.io/_pages/repository.md

 4) <a href='https://github.com/raks0009/Jkhand_GIS_InVEST'>Jkhand_GIS_InVEST</a> : Raster data and shapefiles associated with the State Govt. of Jharkhand sponsored project to map wetlands and recommend strategies for betterment.
 The files were used as input for InVEST modelling.

 5) <a href='https://github.com/raks0009/raks0009.github.io'>raks0009.github.io</a> : The code for this website, hosted on GitHub Pages.
-The code has been forked from  <a href='https://github.com/academicpages/academicpages.github.io'>academicpages.github.io</a>
+The code has been forked from  <a href='https://github.com/academicpages/academicpages.github.io'>academicpages.github.io</a> and then modifed to result in this website.

 ## Code Ocean Compute Capsules